andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 "-sis" noun-ifies verbs.
 It takes the concept of action, process, state, condition that an "action word" like a verb might convey... and it transforms those into a [thing].

 Come to think of it, "analysis" is sort of a verb-y noun, isn't it?
 "We're going to *do* "data analysis"...", we say.
-"Do" is the verb; "data analysis" is the noun.
+"Do" is the verb; "data" is an adjective that tells "what kind"; "analysis" is the *noun*.
 But there's a sense of action involved with data analysis, even if it's captured in this intangible, conceptual sense of a noun.

 #### From the Definition
 In dictioary terms, the word **analysis** encapsulates the idea of breaking something down.
 It's the opposite of **synthesis**.
 Synthesis is the process of composing separate things together into a new, combined [thing].
 Analysis is the process of taking something and *de*composing it into its component parts.